maxxiimo/the-front-end-manifesto/Slicing and Dicing Mockups.md

 ### Step 10 - Sprites and CSS3 for Images

-Save your sprite and CSS3 for images work – like replacing image gradients – for the tail end of slicing and dicing mockups.
+Save your sprite and CSS3 for image work – like replacing image gradients – for the tail end of slicing and dicing mockups.
 Doing so will give you enough material to work with in terms of images that can be grouped together in a sprite, and will not greatly affect other team members who may already be using your work.

 I recommend using Compass' automated sprite utility for icons from the get-go.
 Here is a great screen cast to get you started on that: